Should I Talk About My Mystical Experience

 TELLING YOUR SPIRITUAL COMMUNITY

 It’s probably best not to assume that spiritual groups and places would be the best place to share it.
 While spiritual communities can offer guidance and support, sharing a mystical experience is not always appreciated.
-The problem with some spiritual communities is that there can be a lack of subconscious work.
-This means that while they are great at meditating or yoga, they may not be aware of their own subconscious biases, shadows, beliefs, and projections.
+The problem with some spiritual communities is that there can be a lack of psychological work.
+This means that while they are great at meditating or yoga, they may not be aware of their own subconscious biases, shadows, beliefs, traumas, and projections.
 All of which can feed into how they respond to you sharing your mystical experience.

 DARK NIGHT OF THE SOUL